cristibaluta/hxcocoa/README.md

 ## Overview

-This haxe library will contain almost all the Cocoa and CocoaTouch frameworks.
+This haxelib contains the Cocoa and CocoaTouch frameworks externs.
-It should be used with the hxobjc target of the Haxe language
+It should be used with the hxobjc target of the Haxe language.

 ## Packages

-: Cocoa related frameworks are in the osx package
+ 1. Cocoa related frameworks are in the osx package

-: CocoaTouch related frameworks are in the ios package
+ 2. CocoaTouch related frameworks are in the ios package

-: objc contains the Foundation framework and other frameworks that are compatible with ios and osx
+ 3. objc contains the Foundation framework and other frameworks that are compatible with ios and osx

-: SupportingFiles contains some default icons and launch images.
+ 4. SupportingFiles contains default icons and launch images but this is the place to put all your resources like pngs.
 You can specify a custom SupportingFiles folder in the compiler with

 	-supporting-files <path>

 ## Install

-This lib will not be on haxelib till the hxobjc will be in the official compiler.
-To install you need to download it from github.
-Once you've done that zip it, then run:
+Zip the local copy then run:

-	haxelib test hxcocoa.zip
+	haxelib local hxcocoa.zip

+To keep in sync with git you can set the dev to your git copy:

+	haxelib dev hxcocoa <path>